stephenwyang/text_generator/README.md

 Line 59 - createRandomLoc, turn to False if you want it in the center instead of randomly around the square
 ## Possible future changes
-Instead of having the user download fonts and put them in a folder try to have the program either scan the computer to find where the font files are located, or
+Instead of having the user download fonts and put them in a folder try to have the program either scan the computer to find where the font files are located, or write a function to list out file name/location for it.